Jim Parker (American football)

-James Thomas Parker (April 3, 1934 – July 18, 2005) was an American professional football player who an offensive tackle and guard for the Baltimore Colts of the National Football League (NFL).
+James Thomas Parker (April 3, 1934 – July 18, 2005) was an American professional football player who was an offensive tackle and guard for the Baltimore Colts of the National Football League (NFL).
 He played from 1957 to 1967, and was a member of Baltimore's NFL championship teams in 1958 and 1959.
-He was selected as a first-team All-Pro in nine of his eleven seasons in the NFL.
+He was selected as a first-team All-Pro in nine of his 11 seasons in the NFL.
 Parker was inducted into the Pro Football Hall of Fame in 1973.

-Parker grew up in Macon, Georgia, and played college football for Woody Hayes at Ohio State University from 1954 to 1956.
-He helped Ohio State win a national championship in 1954.
+Parker grew up in Macon, Georgia, and played college football for the Ohio State Buckeyes under coach Woody Hayes from 1954 to 1956.
+He helped the Buckeyes win a national championship in 1954.
 As a senior in 1956, he was a unanimous All-American and won the Outland Trophy.
 He was inducted into the College Football Hall of Fame in 1974.

-Early years
+Early life

 Parker was born in 1934 in Macon, Georgia.
 He grew up on a farm where he picked peaches and cotton as a boy.
 He began playing football at age 13.
 He played his first three years of high school football at Hudson and Ballard-Hudson High Schools in Macon.
 He moved to Ohio before his senior year and played for Scott High School in Toledo.
 He graduated high school in 1953.

 He received first string honors by the "Times" at tackle for the 1952 season.
 Ref 1953 Scottonian.

-College football
+College career

 Parker played college football as a guard for the Ohio State Buckeyes from 1954 to 1956, playing on both the offense and defense.
 Parker was known for his size, strength and quickness, and these talents, used for clearing a path for running backs.

 As a sophomore, Parker helped lead the 1954 Ohio State Buckeyes football team to a perfect 10–0 record and the No. 1 ranking in the final AP Poll.

 As a junior, Parker was a key blocker for 1955 Heisman Trophy winner Howard Cassady.
 At the end of the season, Parker was named as a first-team All-American at guard by the Football Writers Association of America, the Central Press Association, and Jet magazine.
 He was also selected by both the Associated Press (AP) and United Press (UP) as a first-team guard on the 1955 All-Big Ten Conference football team.

 As a senior in 1956, Parker was listed at six feet, two inches tall, weighed 262 pounds, and helped lead the Buckeyes to a 6–3 record.
 At the end of the season, he received multiple honors, including: